FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 ## Configuring access to sample data files in an Azure storage container
 This sample application demonstrates two workflows which are required to access data files from a secure Azure storage account.
 This includes a workflow which creates a OneLake shortcut to connnect a lakehouse to data files in an Azure storage container.
 It also includes a workflow which uses a data pipeline to copy files from the Azure storage container into the **Files** section fo a lakehouse.
 In order to successfully run these demo workflows, you will first need to follow these steps.

+Yeah
+- Download the sample data files from **ProductSales.zip**.
+ - Create or find an Azure stroage account
+ - Upload sample data files to a container in that storage account
+ - Obtain an Azure storage account key or SAS key to access the target container
+ - Configure data paths and the Azure account key in the **AppSettings.cs** file

 Strt by downloading and inspecting the sample data files.

  Here we go.